xu2xulim/Space-Butler/Superhero on deta/Introduction.md

 This folder contains a brief documentation of the endpoints in each **Deta Micro** including url to the OpenAPI and redoc documentation.

-Trello Http Request will require the URL and Payload
+Trello Http Request will require the URL, request method and the Payload.

 ### URL Format